Human-Computer-Interaction-Lab-IHCLab/vlm_robotics/README.md

 **[📘 Read this in Spanish / Leer en español](README_ES.md)**

+## 📚 Citation

+If you use or reference this repository, please cite the companion paper:

+> **Gudiño-Lau, J., Durán-Fonseca, M., Anido-Rifón, L. E., & Santana-Mancilla, P. C.**
+> *A Symmetry-Informed Multimodal LLM-Driven Approach to Robotic Object Manipulation: Lowering Entry Barriers in Mechatronics Education*
+> (Under review in **Symmetry**)

 ---

 This repository provides a **reproducible hybrid framework** that integrates a **multimodal Large Language Model (LLM/VLM)** as a semantic reasoning module with **deterministic inverse kinematics** for robotic object manipulation.